 The study of the two Russian physicists

 Yurov and Yurov begin their paper with an already strong statement.
-First, because Russian computers are far from being quantum computers.
-Second, because they claim to have overturned the major views of theoretical physics:
+First because Russian computers are far from being quantum computers.
+Second, because they claim to have overturned the major visions of theoretical physics:

-"We present a new quantum view of cosmology, based on the quantum model proposed by Michael and Hall.
-Based on the idea of that model we finitely consider many homogeneous and isotropic classical universes whose evolutions are determined by the standard Einstein-Friedmann equations but which interact even between them quantum mechanically. "
+“We present a new quantum vision of cosmology, based on the quantum model proposed by Michael and Hall.
+Based on the idea of that model we consider finitely many homogeneous and isotropic classical universes whose evolutions are determined by the standard Einstein-Friedmann equations but which also interact with each other quantum mechanically.”

 The paper goes on to mathematically describe how our entire universe is itself a quantum object.
 This means that, like a tiny subatomic particle, it exhibits quantum properties that should include superposition.
 On the theoretical level, our universe can be simultaneously in different places and in different states.